amd/libflame/test/main/ReadMe.txt

 The test suite directory has (test/main) the following contents,
    1. config - This folder contains config files to control the input combinations to test different set of APIs.
 See ReadMe under this folder for more information.
-   2. input.global.operations - This file controls the list of APIs to be tested.
+   2. input.global.operations - This file controls the list of LAPACK APIs to be tested. input.global.operations.lapacke - This file controls the list of LAPACKE APIs to be tested.
    3. Makefile - Controls how the test suite executable is compiled and linked.
    4. obj - The object files upon being built are placed in this folder.
    5. src - This folder contains the source code.